Editors Reads

 Russian-American science fiction grandmaster whose Foundation series and robot stories helped define the genre's intellectual ambitions and remain foundational texts today.

 Isaac Asimov was one of the most prolific and influential science fiction writers of the twentieth century, producing over five hundred books across science fiction, popular science, and literary criticism.
 His Foundation series — beginning with the novels collected in Foundation — imagines a mathematician who predicts the fall of a galactic empire and works to shorten the ensuing dark age.
-It is one of the most ambitious thought experiments in genre fiction: a meditation on history, free will, and the limits of prediction that draws directly on Edward Gibbon’s Decline and Fall of the Roman Empire.
+It is rightly counted among the most ambitious thought experiments in genre fiction: a meditation on history, free will, and the limits of prediction that draws directly on Edward Gibbon’s Decline and Fall of the Roman Empire.

 I, Robot collects Asimov’s early robot stories and introduces the Three Laws of Robotics, a framework that has shaped how people think and write about artificial intelligence for seven decades.
 The stories are puzzle-driven and cerebral — Asimov uses his robots as philosophical instruments more than emotional characters — and they reward readers who enjoy ideas more than atmosphere.
 Critics have noted that his prose is functional rather than beautiful and that his characters, particularly women, are often thinly drawn by contemporary standards.